-Since the Issuer's initial public offering of Common Stock in March 1994, the Company has had a debt level of less than 50% of the Company's Total Market Capitalization.
-"Total Market Capitalization" means the sum of (i) the aggregate market value of the outstanding equity shares, assuming full redemption of OP Units for shares of Common Stock, plus (ii) the total debt of the Operating Partnership including a pro rata share of the debt of the Joint Venture Centers.
-The organizational documents of the Company, however, do not limit the amount or percentage of indebtedness that it may incur.
-Accordingly, the Board of Directors of the Issuer (the "Board of Directors") could alter or eliminate this current practice with respect to borrowing.
-If this practice were changed, the Company could become more highly leveraged, resulting in an increased risk of default on its obligations and an increase in debt service requirements, either of which could adversely affect the financial condition and results of operations of the Company.
+The Company has adopted a policy of limiting the incurrence of debt to 50% of Total Market Capitalization.
+"Total Market Capitalization" means the sum of (i) the aggregate market value of the outstanding equity shares, assuming full redemption of OP Units for shares of Common Stock, plus (ii) the total debt of the Operating Partnership including a pro rata share of the debt of jointly owned Centers.
+However, the Company will consider other factors such as its interest service coverage ratio and acquisition opportunities and may exceed 50% debt to Total Market Capitalization under certain circumstances. organizational documents of the Company and its subsidiaries do not limit the amount or percentage of indebtedness that they may incur.
+Accordingly, the Board of Directors of the Company could alter or eliminate this current policy with respect to borrowing.
+If this policy were changed, the Company could become more highly leveraged, resulting in an increased risk of default on the obligations of the Company and an increase in debt service requirements that could adversely affect the financial condition and results of operations of the Company.